-Mean Girls, Tina Fey’s Mark Waters-directed comedy-drama featuring Lindsay Lohan and Rachel McAdams, was the biggest surprise among the 2005 Writers Guild Award nominations — after all, Mean Girls has been wholly ignored this awards season.
-Among the WGA’s other nominated screenplays were those for critics faves The Aviator, Sideways, and Million Dollar Baby.
-(Photo:
+Tina Fey’s script for Mean Girls, the Mark Waters-directed comedy-drama featuring Lindsay Lohan, Rachel McAdams, Amanda Seyfried, and Lacey Chabert, was the biggest surprise among the 2005 Writers Guild of America (WGA) Award nominations; after all, Mean Girls has been wholly ignored this awards season.
+Among the WGA Awards’ other nominated screenplays were those for critics faves The Aviator, Sideways, and Million Dollar Baby.

-The above paragraph helps to explain why more “esoteric” fare such as Mean Girls gets nominated for the WGA and why non-English-language movies are usually left out.
-Now, though filmed in Spanish, this year’s multinational WGA nominee The Motorcycle Diaries (adapted by José Rivera) was deemed eligible for the award because the Walter Salles-directed drama was partly funded in the US and was produced according to guild regulations.
+The above paragraph helps to explain why more “esoteric” fare such as Tina Fey’s Mean Girls script gets nominated for the WGA Awards and why non-English-language movies are usually left out.
+Now, though filmed in Spanish, this year’s multinational WGA Award nominee The Motorcycle Diaries (adapted by José Rivera) was deemed eligible for the award because the Walter Salles-directed drama was partly funded in the US and was produced according to guild regulations.

-On the other hand, certain American films made by companies not affiliated with the Guild were ineligible for the WGA awards.
-Case in point is Marc Forster’s Finding Neverland, which was made outside the Guild’s current labor regulations.
-(The most notorious such example is probably the exclusion of Quentin Tarantino’s Pulp Fiction from the WGA’s 1994 awards shortlist.)
+On the other hand, certain American films made by companies not affiliated with the Writers Guild were ineligible for the WGA awards.
+Case in point is Marc Forster’s Miramax-distributed Finding Neverland, which was made outside the Guild’s current labor regulations.
+The most notorious such exclusion is probably that of another Miramax-distributed movie: Quentin Tarantino’s Pulp Fiction, which was left out of the 1994 WGA Awards’ longlist.

 Non-WGA Award contenders still in the running for the Academy Awards

-In early 2004, for instance, the foreign-language films The Barbarian Invasions and City of God were left out of the WGA Awards’ shortlist, but both went on to receive Academy Award nominations.
-The previous year, so did non-Writers Guild affiliates Y tu mamá también and Talk to Her.
-In fact, Talk to Her’s screenwriter-director Pedro Almodóvar eventually won the Best Original Screenplay Oscar at the 2003 ceremony.
+In early 2004, for instance, the French-language The Barbarian Invasions and the Portuguese-language City of God were left out of the WGA Awards’ list, but both went on to receive Academy Award nominations.
+The previous year, so did the Spanish-language, non-Writers Guild affiliates Y tu mamá también and Talk to Her.
+In fact, Talk to Her’s screenwriter-director Pedro Almodóvar went on to win the Best Original Screenplay Oscar at the 2003 ceremony.

-Also absent from the 2003 WGA shortlist was Roman Polanski’s English-language but (mostly) European-made The Pianist, ultimately the winner of the Academy Award for Best Adapted Screenplay.
+Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language but (mostly) European-made The Pianist, ultimately the winner of the Academy Award for Best Adapted Screenplay.
 And in 2001, the French-made Amelie was listed as one of the Academy Award nominees for Best Original Screenplay.

 Curiously, animated films are not allowed to compete for the WGA awards.
 The Academy has no such rule.
 Shrek (2001) and Finding Nemo (2003) are two animated features that received Academy Award nominations in the writing categories.
-The same will probably happen this year with Brad Bird’s The Incredibles.
-Somewhat ironically, WGA nominee Mean Girls’ chances at the Oscars are iffy.
+This year, the same will probably happen with Brad Bird’s The Incredibles.
+Somewhat ironically, WGA Award nominee Mean Girls’ chances at the Oscars are iffy.

 Mean Girls Amanda Seyfried, Lindsay Lohan, Rachel McAdams, Lacey Chabert photo: Paramount Pictures.